 Using RPA tools in these instances can dramatically improve cycle time, capacity, speed and asset efficiency, ultimately leading to the increased customer, employee and supplier satisfaction levels.
 As well, RPA helps reduce the number of human errors and brings significant cost savings to the table.
 A study conducted by the Chartered Institute of Procurement and Supply indicates that RPA technology can help businesses attain:

 - A 43% reduction in resources needed for order-to-cash processes;

 - A 32% reduction in vendor and talent management operational costs.

 For example, RPA can be applied to product categorization – the dull but necessary process of ensuring that products in different markets are properly defined and described.
-Bots can seamlessly process data from retailers and vendors in multiple formats (e.g. texts, images, PDFs etc.) and match the local datasets to global brand standards.
-This type of RPA database automation can generate up to in product categorization.
+Bots can seamlessly process data from retailers and vendors in multiple formats (e.g. texts, images, PDFs, etc.) and match the local datasets to global brand standards.
+This type of RPA database automation can generate up to 98.5% accuracy in product categorization.

-also mentions another example of RPA in regards to order shipment.
+UiPath also mentions another example of RPA in regard to order shipment.
 One food producer had an entirely manual shipment status communication process that ate up a lot of productive time.
 After introducing RPA, the company managed to reduce human intervention to just 40-60% of the manual effort required in answering customer status queries.

 Beyond that, retailers and manufacturers can largely improve the following processes with RPA: